Afsharid Iran: Religious policy

 The Safavids had introduced Shi'a Islam as the state religion of Iran.
 Nader was brought up as a Shi'a but later sympathised and desired unity with the Sunni faith as he gained power and began to push into the Ottoman Empire.
 He believed that Safavid Shi'ism had intensified the conflict with the Sunni Ottoman Empire.
 His army was a mix of Shi'a and Sunni (with a notable minority of Christians) and included his own Qizilbash as well as Uzbeks, Afghans, Christian Georgians and Armenians, and others.

-He wanted Iran to adopt a form of Shi'a Islam that would be more acceptable to Sunnis and suggested that Iran adopt a form of Shi'ism he called "Ja'fari", in honour of the sixth Shi'a Imam Ja'far al-Sadiq.
+Nader Shah wanted Iran to adopt a form of Shi'a Islam that would be more acceptable to Sunnis and suggested that Iran adopt a form of Shi'ism he called "Ja'fari", in honour of the sixth Shi'a Imam Ja'far al-Sadiq.
 He banned certain Shi'a practices which were particularly offensive to Sunnis, such as the cursing of the first three caliphs.
 Personally, Nader is said to have been indifferent toward religion and the French Jesuit who served as his personal physician reported that it was difficult to know which religion he followed and that many who knew him best said that he had none.
 Nader hoped that "Ja'farism" would be accepted as a fifth school (mazhab) of Sunni Islam and that the Ottomans would allow its adherents to go on the hajj, or pilgrimage, to Mecca, which was within their territory.

 In the subsequent peace negotiations, the Ottomans refused to acknowledge Ja'farism as a fifth mazhab but they did allow Iranian pilgrims to go on the hajj.
 Nader was interested in gaining rights for Iranians to go on the hajj in part because of revenues from the pilgrimage trade.
-Nader's other primary aim in his religious reforms was to weaken the Safavids further since radical Shi'a Islam had always been a major element in support for the dynasty.
+Nader's other primary aim in his religious reforms was to further weaken the Safavids as radical Shi'a Islam had always been a major element in support for the dynasty.
 He had the chief mullah of Iran strangled after he was heard expressing support for the Safavids.
 Among his reforms was the introduction of what came to be known as the kolah-e Naderi.
 This was a hat with four peaks which symbolised the first four caliphs.